ultimategamer309/Mass-Mailer/README.md

 Install Code
 ------------
-1. Clone directory via git
+1. Clone Src branch via git
 2. Install sfml, boost.asio, and libcurl

 **This can easily be done on vcpkg with the command**